Mohamed-Khaterr/UIPagingCollectionView/README.md

 ## How to use UIPagingCollectionView

-**You can user UIPagingCollectionView with Storyboard or Programmaticly**
+**You can use UIPagingCollectionView with Storyboard or Programmaticly**

 ### Using Storyboard
 1. Add UICollectionView to ViewController